-In addition, available phosphorus (Pavail) was determined by the Olsen method (Olsen and Summers 1982) and organic

-- 170 nitrogen (N{org}) was determined by the Kjeldahl method (Stevenson, 1982).
-Water stable aggregates (W{sagg}) were measured using the method of Barthes and Roose (2002).
-Soil particle size distribution was determined using the hydrometer method (Bouyoucos, 1962) for the topsoil (0-10 cm) of the reference area and the olive orchard.
-Two bulk density values were calculated for the whole profile: a) one considering the mass of soil finer than 2 mm, and b) considering the mass of soil finer than 2 mm and also the stone contents, which were determined from the excavation and core sampling described above. - 175 Additionally, the bulk density of the top soil (0-10 cm depth) soil bulk density was measured using a manual soil core sample with a volume of 100 cm3.
-Soil carbon stocks were calculated for the fine soil fraction after discounting rock or stone fragments larger than 2 mm, and considering bulk density, and presented on equivalent soil mass as described by Wendt and Hauser (2013).
+In addition, available phosphorus ( $P{avail}$ ) was determined by the Olsen method (Olsen and Sommers, 1982), and organic nitrogen ( $N{org}$ ) was determined by the Kjeldahl method (Stevenson, 1982).
+Water-stable aggregates ( $W{sagg}$ ) were measured using the method of Barthes and Roose (2002).
+Soil particle size distribution was determined using the hydrometer method (Bouyoucos, 1962) for the topsoil (0- 10 cm) of the reference area and the olive orchard.
+Two bulk density values were calculated for the whole profile: (a) one considering the mass of soil finer than 2 mm and (b) one considering the mass of soil finer than 2 mm as well as the stone content, which was determined from the excavation and core sampling described above.
+Additionally, the bulk density of the topsoil (0-10 cm depth) was measured using a manual soil core sample with a volume of $100 \text{ cm}^3$ .
+Soil carbon stocks were calculated for the fine soil fraction after discounting rock or stone fragments larger than 2 mm and considering bulk density.
+They were then presented on equivalent soil mass as described by Wendt and Hauser (2013).
 As proposed by Hassink and Whitmore (1997), theoretical values of carbon saturation were calculated from the soil particle analysis.
-Finally, the soil degradation index developed by Gómez et al. (2009a) was calculated from the C{org}.
+Finally, the soil degradation index developed by Gómez et al. (2009a) was calculated from the Corg, Pavail, and Wsagg.